 The Trojans aren't quite like the rocks found in the asteroid belt.
 They are all remnants from the formation of the solar system.
 But whereas the asteroid belt rocks have a big range of reflectiveness, or albedo, the Trojans tend to be mostly non-reflective rocks.
 Trojans also differ in that they orbit farther away from the sun, near Jupiter's orbit.

-NASA's Lucy mission is scheduled to launch on Oct.
+NASA's Lucy mission launched on Oct.
 16, 2021, to study these unique space rocks.
 The mission will be powered by solar panels and is equipped with four instruments that can observe the temperature, albedo and surface features of the asteroids it will visit.
-Lucy is scheduled to visit eight asteroids: one main belt rock and seven Trojans.
+Lucy is scheduled to fly past 10 asteroids: two main-belt rocks and eight Trojans.
 Learn more about each of these targets in this countdown!

 The Lucy spacecraft looks a bit like the face of a bushbaby, a tree-dwelling primate with big eyes.
 To have the energy to reach its many destinations, Lucy is traveling with two large peeper-shaped solar panels that are each almost 24 feet (7 meters) in diameter.
 Nestled in between these two panels is the relatively small instrument pointing platform (IPP), which carries Lucy's four instruments.